kayondomartin/rust/src/tools/clippy/book/src/development/adding_lints.md

 ## Rustfix tests

-If the lint you are working on is making use of structured suggestions, the test file should include a `//@run-rustfix` comment at the top.
+If the lint you are working on is making use of structured suggestions, the test file should include a `// run-rustfix` comment at the top.
 This will additionally run [rustfix] for that test.
 Rustfix will apply the suggestions from the lint to the code of the test file and compare that to the contents of a `.fixed` file.

-Use `cargo bless` to automatically generate the `.fixed` file while running the tests.
+Use `cargo dev bless` to automatically generate the `.fixed` file after running the tests.

 [rustfix]: https://github.com/rust-lang/rustfix